AYUSHs799/es335-assignment1/README.md

 # Assignment 1

-## Total 22 marks -> would be scaled to 11 marks
+## Total ?? marks

-## Questions
+## Decision Tree Implementation [5 marks]

 1. Complete the decision tree implementation in tree/base.py. **[4 marks]** The code should be written in Python and not use existing libraries other than the ones shared in class or already imported in the code.
-Your decision tree should work for four cases: i) discrete features, discrete output; ii) discrete features, real output; iii) real features, discrete output; real features, real output.
+Your decision tree should work for four cases: i) discrete features, discrete output; ii) discrete features, real output; iii) real features, discrete output; real features, real output. **Your model should accept real inputs only (for discrete inputs, you may convert the attributes into one-hot encoded vectors)**.
- Your decision tree should be able to use GiniIndex or InformationGain (Entropy) as the criteria for splitting for discrete output.
-Your decision tree should be able to use InformationGain (MSE) as the criteria for splitting for real output.
+ Your decision tree should be able to use InformationGain using Entropy or GiniIndex as the criteria for splitting for discrete output.
+Your decision tree should be able to use InformationGain using MSE as the criteria for splitting for real output.
 Your code should also be able to plot/display the decision tree.

     > You should be editing the following files.